Summer Financial Aid

 The Federal Direct Student Loan is the most widely-used loan for college students and is available to both graduate and undergraduate students.
 There are two types of Federal Direct Student Loans, subsidized and unsubsidized, and your eligibility for both is determined using your financial aid application.
 Graduate students are not eligible to receive direct subsidized loans.

 All students interested in borrowing a Federal Direct Student Loan for the Summer session(s) must submit a Summer Loan Application form.

 If you or your parents are borrowing a loan for the first time at Carnegie Mellon for Summer, please contact your college liaison in The HUB for instructions.

 Students taking classes outside of Carnegie Mellon must submit a Summer Consortium Agreement and a letter from their Carnegie Mellon department verifying that the units/credits will count toward their degree at Carnegie Mellon.

 If you choose to borrow a Federal Direct Student Loan for the Summer session(s), your Federal Direct Student Loan eligibility may be reduced for the following academic year.

 There are many other loan options provided by private lenders that can provide supplementary funding for students.
-Private loans are not part of federal programs like Federal Direct Student or PLUS Loans.
+Private loans are not part of federal programs like Federal Direct Student Loans or PLUS Loans.
 They are loans given by private lenders and institutions.
 Therefore, loan terms and limits vary by program and lender.
 They are based on creditworthiness and may require a co-signer.

 Summer Session Dates